 Before you start treatment, your doctor may perform tests to make sure Xalkori is the best treatment for your type of lung cancer.

-Xalkori is usually taken twice per day.
-Follow your doctor's instructions.
+Xalkori is usually taken twice per day, with or without food.

-Store Xalkori in the original container at room temperature away from moisture and heat.
+Store at room temperature away from moisture and heat.

 What happens if I miss a dose?

-Take the missed dose as soon as you remember.
-Skip the missed dose if your next dose is less than 6 hours away.
-Do not take extra medicine to make up the missed dose.
+Take the medicine as soon as you can, but skip the missed dose if your next dose is due in less than 6 hours.
+Do not take two doses at one time.

 What happens if I overdose?